 Nutrient recovery systems remove nitrogen, phosphorus and potassium from manure by mechanical separation leaving a dry, stackable product that is easily transported.
 This greatly reduces waste removal, storage and transportation costs as well as the dry matter can be sold to help balance phosphorus levels on other farms.
 With the ability to track and balance nutrient levels in the soil farmers can stop excess nutrients from washing into waterways.
 Maintaining manure management will allow dairy farmers to achieve growth without the having to acquire additional land by giving them alternative options for what to do with their slurry.

 The B.C. government tested the suitability and effectiveness of a centrifuge on dairy farms.
 Seven farms that all had sawdust bedding were given a centrifuge.
 Each farm ran the centrifuges at different spin speeds and feed rates to see what process would extract the NPK most effectively.
-The study found a good way to manage manure.
+The study was able to identify the most efficient way to manage manure.

 What makes Valid Nutrient Recovery System different?